 - Name charitable interests to receive a bequest in the event other heirs are not there to receive their legacies.

 There is no limit on amounts deductible from federal gift and estate taxes for charitable gifts made by will or trust, so no tax will be due on assets given in this way.
 Estate taxes are also imposed by a number of states.
 Charitable gifts are normally exempt from those taxes as well.
 To plan a charitable bequest, inform your attorney of your wishes and ask for advice regarding federal and state tax considerations and the best form for your gift.

 If you decide to include a gift in your estate plans, our legal name is Cancer Research Institute and our tax ID number is 13-1837442.

 Bob has been a generous supporter of a charitable interest over the years.
-When he revised his will 10 years ago, he decided to provide that Cancer Research Institute would receive his estate should his daughter not survive him.
+When he revised his will 10 years ago, he decided to provide that Courtney's test site would receive his estate should his daughter not survive him.

 Today his daughter is financially independent.
-After careful consideration of his overall plans, especially the fact that he can now leave more to his daughter free of estate tax, Bob decides to revise his will to provide that Cancer Research Institute will receive generous gifts from his estate while his daughter will still inherit the majority of his assets.
-The amount left to Cancer Research Institute will be fully deductible for estate tax purposes and could result in a significant reduction in estate taxes that could otherwise be due under current or future tax law provisions.
+After careful consideration of his overall plans, especially the fact that he can now leave more to his daughter free of estate tax, Bob decides to revise his will to provide that Courtney's test site will receive generous gifts from his estate while his daughter will still inherit the majority of his assets.
+The amount left to Courtney's test site will be fully deductible for estate tax purposes and could result in a significant reduction in estate taxes that could otherwise be due under current or future tax law provisions.

 Other Ways to Give Through your Estate